ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/TROUBLESHOOTING.md

 1. Go to **Settings** → **Devices & Services**
 2. Click **Add Integration** (bottom right)
-3. Scroll down to see if "Zone Controller" appears in the list
+3. Scroll down to see if "Smart Vent Controller" appears in the list
-4. If not, try typing the domain name: `zone_controller`
+4. If not, try typing the domain name: `smart_vent_controller`

 #### 7. Verify Integration Type